SajaNakhleh/Abjad-Books-Reviews/README.md

 | `Readers`         | The number of users who marked the book as read.          |
 | `Link`            | Direct link to the book’s page on the Abjjad website.     |

-📦 # Format:
+# Format 📦 :
 The dataset is provided as a CSV file encoded in UTF-8.

-🌍 Language
+# Language 🌍 :
 The content is entirely in Arabic.

-📄 Citation
+# Citation 📄 :
 If you use this dataset in your research or projects, please cite it as:
 Saja Nakhleh, and Haneen Jawad.
 (2025).
 Abjad Books' Reviews [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DS/7415300

-📈 Potential Use Cases
+# Potential Use Cases 📈 :
 Sentiment analysis of Arabic book reviews

 Arabic natural language understanding (NLU) and NLP tasks